bedezign/dchelper/README.md

 Note: This is internal functionality and does not require `envsubst` to be installed.

-To generate a configuration file, you just add the `x-dchelper` root entry:
+To generate a configuration file, you just add an entry for `envsubst`:

 ```
 x-dchelper: